-Moving from the chair
+Moving from the presiding member

-The chair can put a motion before the meeting.
-When moved from the chair, a motion does not require seconding (usually used to quickly deal with administrative matters).
+The presiding member can put a motion before the meeting.
+When moved from the presiding member, a motion does not require seconding (usually used to quickly deal with administrative matters).

 Notice of meetings

 This should state the date, time, and location of the meetings, and should be sent to all board members and be available to the public.